awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 CloudFront compresses files in each edge location when it gets the files from your origin\.
 When you configure CloudFront to compress your content, it doesn't compress files that are already in edge locations\.
 In addition, when a file expires in an edge location and CloudFront forwards another request for the file to your origin, CloudFront doesn't compress the file if your origin returns an HTTP status code 304, which means that the edge location already has the latest version of the file\.
 If you want CloudFront to compress the files that are already in edge locations, you'll need to invalidate those files\.
 For more information, see [Invalidating Files](Invalidation.md)\.

 **Custom origin is already configured to compress files**
-If you configure CloudFront to compress files and CloudFront is forwarding requests to a custom origin that is also configured to compress files, the custom origin will include a `Content-Encoding: gzip` header, which indicates that the file that the origin returned to CloudFront has already been compressed\.
+If you configure CloudFront to compress files and CloudFront is forwarding requests to a custom origin that is also configured to compress files, the custom origin will include a `Content-Encoding` header, which indicates that the file that the origin returned to CloudFront has already been compressed\.
 CloudFront returns the cached file to the viewer and caches it in the edge location\.
 CloudFront does not compress a file if the response includes a `Content-Encoding` header, regardless of the value\.

 **Request doesn't include Accept\-Encoding: gzip**